The top reasons to visit Alaska include the state’s incredible scenery, wildlife and the opportunity to see the Northern Lights.

 This is a state that’s ALL about the great outdoors!
 One of the most popular things to do in Alaska is to hop on a boat and explore the scenery.
 Along with spotting all the incredible creatures mentioned above, there are also chances to see Mother Nature in action.

 You’ll never forget the moment you saw a five-story sheet of ice shave off a glacier and plummet into the sea!
 I think seeing views like these are one of the big reasons to visit Alaska

 My favourite activity in the Rockies was taking a helicopter flight over the icy landscapes, and in Alaska, there are small planes and helicopters, which will fly you over the state’s untouched peaks and landscapes, unreachable by any other means.

 If you love outdoor adventures, try your hand at ice climbing, kayaking, hiking, canoeing or fishing.

 Or for a dose of adrenalin, head to Ice Strait Point and get strapped into the world’s largest ZipRider.
 It’s an exhilarating experience, carrying you at 300ft over the forest floor, and reaching speeds of over 50mph!

 The Northern Lights

-The illusive aurora borealis!
+One of the main reasons to visit Alaska is to see the illusive aurora borealis!
 While you’re most likely to see the northern lights in winter, there’s a chance to spot them from September until mid-April.